DurdagiLab/dynamic-epharmacophore/README.md

 # Key Features
 - Integration with Schrödinger's Glide, PrepWizard, and e-Pharmacophore utilities.
 - Designed for seamless use with MD trajectories, but also applicable to other aligned ligand-receptor ensembles.
+- Support for high-throughput batch processing and parallel execution.
 - Organized output with traceable intermediate and final data products.
-- Support for high-throughput batch processing and parallel execution.

 # Software Requirements
-- A working installation of the **Schrödinger Suite** (with valid license and utilities available in PATH)
+- A working installation of the **Schrödinger Suite**
-- Python **3.x** with `multiprocessing` support
+- Python **3.x**
 - Environment variable `SCHRODINGER` must point to the root directory of the Schrödinger installation

 # Input File Requirements
 - **Aligned protein-ligand complex files** in Maestro `.mae` format
-- Files must be placed in the following directory:

 # Usage Example

-$SCHRODINGER18/run python3 run_dynamic_epharmacophore.py --start 1 --end 5001 --step 1
+$SCHRODINGER/run python3 run_dynamic_epharmacophore.py --start 1 --end 5001 --step 1

 # Output
 All results produced by the pipeline will be automatically organized into a predefined directory structure.
 This ensures that intermediate files and final pharmacophore models are stored in a clear and traceable manner.